Charles Sargeant Jagger: Work as a sculptor

 Monumental works of the period used symbolic figures rather than actual depictions of soldiers.
 Furthermore, during the war years, a government edict had banned images of dead British soldiers.
 Jagger defied both these conventions by creating realistic bronze figures of three standing soldiers and the body of a dead soldier laid out and shrouded by a greatcoat.
 The Gunner became the inspiration for a hero in the children's fantasy novel Stoneheart by Charlie Fletcher.

+Two memorial figures were recast for the forecourt of the Museum and State Library of Victoria; and subsequently moved to the Shrine of Remembrance where they are known as "The Driver and the Wipers."